featurist/coypu/README.md

 ###### HtmlUnit
 You can run the headless HtmlUnit driver for Selenium on windows too, you just need to run up HtmlUnit in java:

-1. Configure Coypu for HtmlUnit/HtmlUnitWithJavascript: `Configuration.Browser = Drivers.Browser.HtmlUnit/HtmlUnitWithJavascript;`
+1. Configure Coypu for HtmlUnit/HtmlUnitWithJavascript: `sessionConfiguration.Browser = Drivers.Browser.HtmlUnit/HtmlUnitWithJavascript;`
 2. Install a JRE
 3. Download the Selenium Server (selenium-server-standalone-x.x.x.jar) from [Selenium HQ](http://seleniumhq.org/download)
 4. Run "java -jar selenium-server-standalone-x.x.x.jar"